abstra-app/template-inventory-management-system/README.md

    - `API_BASE_PATH`: Base path for the DocuSign API
    - `GOOGLE_DRIVE_EQUIPMENTS_CONTRACTS_DOCUMENT_FOLDER`: Your Google Drive folder ID for signed contracts.

-   For local development, create a `.env` file at the root of the project and add the variables listed above (refer to `.env.examples`).
+   For local development, create a `.env` file at the root of the project and add the variables listed above (refer to `.env.example`).
 For online deployment, configure these variables in your [environment settings](https://docs.abstra.io/cloud/envvars).

 4. **Dependencies**: To install the necessary dependencies for this project, a `requirements.txt` file is provided.
 This file includes all the required libraries.